Demi-urge/menace_sandbox/docs/self_improvement_engine.md

 When a `SelfCodingEngine` is supplied, the engine may patch helper code before running the automation pipeline.
 See [self_coding_engine.md](self_coding_engine.md) for more information.

 Persisting cycle data across runs is possible by providing `state_path` when creating the engine.
-ROI deltas and the timestamp of the last cycle are written to this JSON file and reloaded on startup.
+ROI deltas, an exponential moving average of those deltas (`roi_delta_ema`) and the timestamp of the last cycle are written to this JSON file and reloaded on startup.
+The smoothing factor for the EMA can be set with `roi_ema_alpha` (default `0.1`).

 Each engine may use its own databases, event bus and automation pipeline allowing multiple bots to improve in parallel.